 In many parts of the United States, ponds are as common as bees.
-Often the results of periodic flooding in river basins, ponds are an important part of local ecosystems.
+Often the result of periodic flooding in river basins, ponds are an important part of local ecosystems.
 Many an adult can recall a pleasant childhood memory of chasing frogs or fishing in a local pond.
 A pond’s ability to sustain wildlife extends to sustaining us as well if you learn how to use ponds as emergency water sources.

-The pond is the anchor of a local ecosystem and sustains aquatic plants, insects, fish, birds, and other wildlife.
+Yes, you can use ponds as emergency water sources.
+The pond is the anchor of a local ecosystem.
+It sustains aquatic plants, insects, fish, birds, and other wildlife.
 Water is needed for life, and a concentration of water equals a concentration of life.

-For example, a pond 15 feet by 15 feet and 2 feet deep contains approximately 450 gallons of water, or the equivalent of almost 2,200 pint-sized water bottles (1 cubic foot=7.48 gallons).
+For example, a pond 15 feet by 15 feet and 2 feet deep contains approximately 450 gallons of water or the equivalent of almost 2,200 pint-sized water bottles (1 cubic foot=7.48 gallons).

-A basic pond requires some kind of liner to contain the water.
+- A basic pond requires some kind of liner to contain the water.
 There are rigid ones that are in a particular shape and flexible ones that allow you to design the shape and features within the pond.
 Anything over about 250 gallons will require the use of a flexible liner.

 Keeping it Clean